Tramaine Brock: 2013 season

 In the 2013 offseason, Brock signed a $1.323 million tender with the 49ers keeping him there until the 2014 season.

-Brock played all 16 regular-season games (7 starts) and opened all three postseason games with San Francisco, registering a career-best five interceptions.
-Brock added 35 tackles (33 solo) and 13 passes defensed, along with 11 tackles (8 solo) in three postseason games.
+Brock played all 16 regular-season games (seven starts) and opened all three postseason games, registering a career-best five interceptions.
+Brock added 35 tackles (33 solo) and 13 passes defensed, along with 11 tackles (eight solo) in three postseason games.

 On October 6, 2013, Brock scored his first touchdown against the Houston Texans on an interception off quarterback Matt Schaub.
 Later in the game, Brock recorded his second interception of the game, making it the first multi-interception game in his career.
 Brock was named the team's third cornerback, replacing the injured Nnamdi Asomugha, who was later released by the team.
 After the game against the Texans, Brock was named NFC Defensive Player of the Week.

 On November 22, 2013, Brock agreed to a four-year extension with the 49ers worth $16 million including $7 million in guaranteed money.

-When Tarell Brown went down with a rib contusion in a Week 11 loss against the New Orleans Saints, Brock took over as duties as starting cornerback.
+When Tarell Brown went down with a rib contusion in a Week 11 loss against the New Orleans Saints, Brock took over as duties as the starting cornerback.
 Brock was a key part of a memorable play in Week 16, on Monday Night Football against the Atlanta Falcons.
 The game was a rematch of the previous year's NFC Championship game and the last regular-season game at Candlestick Park.
 Matt Ryan had just thrown a 2-yard touchdown pass to Tony Gonzalez with 2:09 remaining to make it a 27–24 game.
-Atlanta recovered the subsequent onside kick and completed 2 quick passes to get down to the 49ers 10-yard line.
+Atlanta recovered the subsequent onside kick and completed two quick passes to get down to the 49ers 10-yard line.
 On the next play, Brock deflected a pass by Matt Ryan, which was caught by teammate NaVorro Bowman.
 Bowman returned the interception 89 yards for a game-sealing touchdown.
 Brock finished the game with an interception in the end-zone as time expired.